Samu Manoa: United States national team

-Manoa played six matches with the U.S. Select XV and the USA A sides from 2009 to 2010, including playing in the Americas Rugby Championship.
+Manoa played six matches with the U.S. Select XV and the USA A sides from 2009 to 2010, including Americas Rugby Championship fixtures.
 He was called up to the U.S. national team for the 2010 end of year tests.
 He earned his US international debut with a start against Georgia in November 2010, and also started matches against Scotland A and Saracens.
-His 2011 contract with Northampton meant that he did not play for the US in the 2011 Rugby World Cup.
-Manoa retired from international rugby prior to the 2019 World Cup with intention of continuing his club career playing for the Seattle Seawolves.
+His 2011 contract with Northampton Saints prevented him from playing for the US in the 2011 Rugby World Cup.
+Manoa retired from international rugby prior to the 2019 World Cup, but continued his club career with the Seattle Seawolves.

 Barbarians

-On 1 June 2013 Manoa gained his first cap for the Barbarians playing against the Lions in Hong Kong.
+On 1 June 2013 Manoa gained his first cap for the Barbarians playing alongside his fellow USA eagle, Takudzwa Ngwenya, against the Lions in Hong Kong.

-Club Statistics
+Club statistics

 Personal life

-Manoa is married to Mary-Lorraine Masi'ata Lavaka-Manoa [Nee Tasini] with whom he has five children.

-Samu Manoa's full name is Samuela Va'inga Manoa.
-He is of Tongan descent, and is the eldest son of Va`inga-`i-Moana Manoa and Patricia Dixon Mataele.
+Samuela Va’inga Manoa aka Samu Manoa is of Tongan, and part Uvea, Irish, and English descent.
+He is the eldest son of Va`inga-`I Moana Manoa and Patricia Dixon Mataele.
 Manoa's father was a star athlete at Santa Ana High School.
 Manoa's paternal grandfather and namesake, Samuela Mafana Ikani Manoa ("Mafana"), was a star rugby player from the village of Nukunuku in Tonga.
-His paternal grandmother, Kalolaine Tupou Veiongo Manoa [nee Aholelei] reared Manoa and took him as a toddler to Tonga, so his mother could continue with school.
+He captained the South Seas Islanders during the 60s, and his father was also an international.
+His paternal grandmother, Kalolaine Tupou Veiongo Manoa [Aholelei] reared Manoa.
 Manoa has two siblings on his father's side, a brother Wesley, and a sister, Lilio Daphne.
-Manoa's grandfather captained the South Seas Islanders during the 60s, and his father was also an international.
+And has 7 on his mother’s side, 4 brothers and 3 sisters.
+Joseph, Charlotte, Luke, Canton, Destiny, Falcon, and Chevonne.

+Manoa is married to his high school sweetheart Mary-Lorraine Masi'ata Lavaka-Manoa.
+They have 8 children now.